NICMx/FORT-validator/docs/usage.md

 A value **equal to 0** means that the communication errors will be logged at once.

+### `--thread-pool.server.max`

+- **Type:** Integer
+- **Availability:** `argv` and JSON
+- **Default:** 20
+- **Range:** 1--500

+Maximum number of threads that will be spawned at an internal thread pool to attend incoming RTR clients (i.e. routers).

+The thread pool assigns one thread per RTR client, so a maximum of `--thread-pool.server.max` clients will be attended simultaneously.
+If the max limit is reached, any incoming client will be rejected: an RTR error PDU will be sent to the client and the connection will be closed by the server.

+Once the client or the server terminates the session, the corresponding thread will be returned to the pool so that it can be used again by any other incoming client.

+### `--thread-pool.validation.max`

+- **Type:** Integer
+- **Availability:** `argv` and JSON
+- **Default:** 10
+- **Range:** 1--100

+Maximum number of threads that will be spawned at an internal thread pool in order to run validation cycles.

+When a validation cycle begins, one thread per configured TAL is utilized; once the whole RPKI tree of the TAL is validated, the thread is returned to the pool.

+If there are more TALs at [`--tal`](#--tal) than `--thread-pool.validation.max` threads at the pool, is very likely that the validation cycles take a bit more of time to complete since only `--thread-pool.validation.max` threads will be working at the same time.
+E.g. if `--thread-pool.validation.max=2` and the location at [`--tal`](#--tal) has 4 TAL files, only 2 TALs will be validated simultaneously while the rest waits in a queue until there's an available thread at the pool to attend them.

 ### `--rsync.enabled`

 - **Type:** Boolean (`true`, `false`)